 The CCCPF is a multi-employer scheme administered by Cambridgeshire County Council under the regulations governing the Local Government Pension Scheme (LGPS), a defined benefit scheme.
 Triennial actuarial valuations of the pension scheme are performed by an independent, professionally qualified actuary using the projected unit method.
-The latest Triennial actuarial valuation was at 31 March 2016.
-The CCCPF is open to the employees of Chorus Homes Group Limited (formerly Luminus Group Limited).
+The latest Triennial actuarial valuation was at 31 March 2019.

-The mortality assumption used at 31 March 2021 is that a male currently aged 65 years old has a life expectancy of 22.2 years (2020: 22.0 years), a female currently aged 65 years old has a life expectancy of 24.4 years (2020: 24.0 years), a male currently aged 45 years old has a life expectancy of 43.2 years (2020: 42.7 years) and a female currently aged 45 years old has a life expectancy of 46.2 years (2020: 45.5 years).
+The mortality assumption used at 31 March 2022 is that a male currently aged 65 years old has a life expectancy of 22.0 years (2021: 22.2 years), a female currently aged 65 years old has a life expectancy of 24.2 years (2020: 24.4 years), a male currently aged 45 years old has a life expectancy of 42.9 years (2021: 43.2 years) and a female currently aged 45 years old has a life expectancy of 46.0 years (2021: 46.2 years).